-Installation of the device takes 30-45 minutes and is accomplished by opening connection points that are intended to be opened (to service the oven) and inserting additional wiring (and hardware) the connection between in Accordingly, it would points.14 seem that one would not void the warranty when adding a Tweaker to an oven, but that has not yet discussed with the been [The Star-K was manufacturers. approached and asked if the oven manufacturers might be encouraged to approve the use of a Tweaker, and the Star-K responded that as a matter of policy the companies do not approve of add-on devices.]
+Installation of the dev ice takes 30-45 mi nutes and is accomplished by opening connection points that are intended to be opened (to service the oven) and inserting additional wiring (and hardware) in between the connection points.
+14 Accordingly, it would seem that one would not void the warranty when adding a Tweaker to an oven, but that has not yet been discussed with the manufacturers.
+[The